wkarim46/ltp-php-specialist/README.md

 # ltp-php-specialist
-PHP Specialist Coursework
+# PHP Specialist Coursework.
-Only files associated with PHP Specialist Course are found in this folder.
+# Only files associated with PHP Specialist Course are found in this folder.